Digital age workplace: Why soft skills matter more than ever

 Most managers work with teams that are at least partly split between the office and working remotely, which presents its own challenges.

-That’s why project management is such a useful soft skill to have.
-Any manager who is able to successfully keep track of in-person and remote teams is a keeper.
-Project management software like Asana is also a big help in this regard, too.
+That’s why project management is such a useful soft skill.
+Any manager who is able to successfully manage both in-person and remote teams is a keeper.
+Project management software like Asana is also a big help in this regard.

 #4: Analytical skills

-The world is becoming increasingly driven by data, which is why analytical skills make the list.
+The world is becoming increasingly driven by data, so analytical skills make the list.

 More and more roles involve analyzing some data, whether diving into sales performance metrics or calculating your average order value on Amazon.